9. The World beyond

-I have met too many people who don't like, or even hate, their work.
+I have met too many people who don't like, or even hate their work.
 About half of the people think they must work.
-The other half think they want to work, because they like to use their ability to do something good for others.
-It is other people's work that makes good living a life possible for us.
+The other half think they want to work because they like to use their ability to do something good for others.
+It is other people's work that makes living a good life possible for us.

 Work and life are one package.
 If we want to lead a good life, we must like our work.
 Too many people feel that they are not respected and trusted at work.

 To change that they must respect and trust themselves, not wait for others to do so!
 There is no point in wasting your life as an outcome of having a negative attitude.
 All the bad energy we inhale and carry with us will make our own life miserable.